OpenMS/pyopenms-docs/docs/source/user_guide/parameter_handling.rst

     True

-The param object can be copied and merged into other param object:
+The param object can be copied and merged into another param object:

 .. code-block:: python
     :linenos: